axelarnetwork/amplifier-advisory-committee/src/chains/solana/REPORT.md

 - **February 25, 2023:** A 19-hour outage was triggered due to an issue in Turbine’s deduplication logic.
 The network had to manually downgrade to the previous stable version.
 - **February 6, 2024:** A five-hour outage occurred due to a bug in the Agave client’s just-in-time (JIT) compiler.
 The legacy loader that was causing the issue was disabled.
 - **August 5–8, 2024:** A critical ELF file alignment bug, that could have caused network outage, was quietly patched in coordination with validators.
 The disclosure raised concerns about decentralization.

+As of March 2025, Solana has not experienced any outages since February 2024.
+However, their live production network is still called Mainnet-beta, which indicates that continous vigilance is still required.

+### 3.2 Risks and Concerns
+Areas of concern include:
+- **Consensus Mechanism:** As of March 2025, no formal security analysis of Solana’s consensus mechanism is available.
+- **Network Outages:** Solana has experienced a series of outages over the years.
+Potential network stalls should be taken seriously into account when designing cross-chain applications enabled by this Axelar integration.
+- **Centralization Risks:** There are centralization risks about the Solana network that should be considered: (1) Agave is the only validator client as of March 2025, although there are plans to launch Firedancer, a new independent validator client, in 2025; (2) The Solana foundation controls a large sum of the network tokens; (3) The Solana Foundation is the main force of funding in the ecosystem; (4) Secretly coordinated network upgrades such as the one in August 2024.
+- **Smart Contract Security:** Solana introduces a unique programming model that requires careful attention from developers in order to avoid pitfalls that expose the system to attacks.

+Despite its challenges, Solana’s commitment to innovation and proactive security measures positions it as a strong player in the blockchain ecosystem.
+By addressing these concerns and continuing to prioritize security, Solana can maintain trust and support its growing user base.